 “I was being called back to my roots.”

-Digging back into his roots, experiencing notable creative output and beginning to receive broader attention, including label interest, Ryan was reveling in his work and felt empowered.
+Digging back into his roots, experiencing notable creative output, and beginning to receive broader attention, including label interest, Ryan reveled in his work and felt empowered.

 Soberly recalling the season, Ryan explains:

 “This was the beginning of a long period of depression and substance abuse that presented me with an opportunity to face it and grow, or to allow it to distract me from my purpose.
 At that time I chose to run from my pain and past traumas and gave in to a victim mentality.
 I fell into the darkness of depression and addiction.
 I still played various gigs, but not with the same spirit that was born into me when I began my music career.
 I allowed myself to become a victim of the circumstances & my refusal to take responsibility for what I could change kept me from growing, personally and artistically.

 The effects of this experience began to change how Ryan was perceiving his work and further how he was navigating life choices.
 Thankfully the story continued beyond this dark season.
 He noted:

 Years of playing music with this attitude slowly distanced me from my love and passion for it, at times I felt like giving up music completely… Something in me drove me on, and after a long run of poor choices and even a brief land in jail, I started the climb up out of the hole I had dug for myself… With the guidance of some great teachers and the grace of God, I began the work that needed to be done to recover physically, spiritually, and emotionally from my old victim narrative.”

 Ryan began to recover his previous passion for music and through personal discipline and incremental growth began to embark on this rebirthed, current chapter of his musical journey.
 He is pressing forward with new expressions and forms alongside his well-worn familiar contexts.